<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/63e4a4fadc8844198b6edb0e/660e6efb-7a7c-4a0f-acbc-78ac51fcb315/ShuntaKimura_Living+in+the+transition01-369.jpg</image:loc>

-<image:caption>An elderly man carries straw, Gabura Union, Bangladesh.
-Depopulation and an aging workforce, caused by the influx of younger generations associated with climate change into urban areas, have become new problems in rural areas of Bangladesh.</image:caption>
+<image:caption>An elderly man carries a lot of jute on his head.
+Depopulation and an aging workforce, driven by the influx of younger generations into urban areas linked to climate change, have become new problems in rural Bangladesh.</image:caption>

 </image:image>